Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Introduction

-The partial Cholesky factorization can be used to compute low rank approximations of positive semidefinite matrices by the pivoted partial Cholesky algorithm \cite{YChen2024,Epperly2024}.
-Provided a rank parameter $r$, the algorithm selects $r$ column indices (pivots) of the input matrix $\matr{A}$ and uses the corresponding $r$ columns to compute the approximate factorization $\tilde{\matr{A}}=\matr{F}\matr{F}^\top$.
-The approximation computed by the pivoted partial Cholesky algorithm for a given set of column indices $S=\{s_0,\ldots,s_{r-1}\}$ is equal to the column Nystr\"om approximation
+The partial Cholesky factorization can be used to compute low rank approximations of positive semidefinite matrices by the pivoted partial Cholesky algorithm \cite{ChenY2024,Epperly2025}.
+Given a rank parameter $r$, the algorithm selects $r$ column indices (\emph{pivots}) of the input matrix $K$ and uses the corresponding $r$ columns to compute the approximate factorization $\tilde K=FF^\top$.
+The approximation computed by the pivoted partial Cholesky algorithm for a given set of column indices $\Ssf=\{s_0,\ldots,s_{r-1}\}$ is equal to the column Nystr\"om approximation

-where $\matr{A}_S\in\Rbb^{N\times r}$ denotes the submatrix of $\matr{A}$ formed by the columns indexed by the set $S$, $\matr{A}_S^S\in\Rbb^{r\times r}$ the submatrix formed by the rows and columns indexed by $S$, and superscript $+$ the Moore-Penrose pseudoinverse \cite{Horn2005,Ando2005,YChen2024}.
-The above implies that the resulting approximation $\tilde{\matr{A}}$ computed by the pivoted partial Cholesky algorithm corresponds to a scaled projection of $\matr{A}$ onto the linear span of the $r$ selected columns, returned in factored form.
+where $K(:,\Ssf)$ denotes the $N\times r$ submatrix formed by the columns indexed by $\Ssf$, $K(\Ssf,\Ssf)$ the $r\times r$ submatrix formed by the rows and columns indexed by $\Ssf$, and superscript $+$ the Moore-Penrose pseudoinverse \cite{Drineas2005,ChenY2024}.
+Namely, the pivoted partial Cholesky algorithm can be used to compute the Nystr\"om approximation $\tilde K$ in the \emph{factored} form $FF^\top$

+with the eigendecomposition $K(\Ssf,\Ssf)=V\Lambda V^\top$.
+As we demonstrate in the following sections, having direct access to the factor matrix $F$ enables the design of efficient approximation algorithms for normalized kernel matrices.

+Throughout this work we employ the following assumption, which is always satisfied when $\tilde K$ is the column Nystr\"om approximation of $K$ corresponding to a subset of its columns \cite{ChenY2024}. \begin{assumption} $K\geq\tilde K\geq 0$ in the positive semidefinite matrix order. \end{assumption}

-The column indices sampled by the pivoted partial Cholesky algorithm are selected iteratively based on the diagonal entries of the input matrix $\matr{A}$, with different sampling strategies leading to different variations of the algorithm and different degrees of accuracy of the resulting low rank approximation.
-The indices selected by the employed algorithm correspond to states identified as belonging to the most ``important'' states of the original dataset according to the used sampling strategy.
+The column indices sampled by the pivoted partial Cholesky algorithm are usually selected iteratively based on the diagonal entries of the input matrix $K$, with different sampling strategies leading to different variations of the algorithm and different approximation error bounds.
+The indices selected by the employed algorithm correspond to states identified as belonging to the most ``important'' states of the original dataset according to the used sampling strategy; they are often referred to as \emph{landmarks} or \emph{cluster centers}.
 Namely, every pivoted partial Cholesky algorithm is in effect also a sampling algorithm that can be used to subsample a given dataset in an informed manner.
+Importantly, the state sampling and the factorization of the associated Nystr\"om approximation are carried out in parallel by the same algorithm.